-The next updated valuation is required to cover fiscal years 2011/2012 and 2012/2013 and should be based on a valuation date of January 1, 2011.
-The Annual Required Contribution for interim year 2010/2011 will remain at \$14,971,790 but the Annual OPEB Cost will change.
+The current valuation provides information for fiscal years 2011-2012 and 2012-2013.
+The Annual Required Contribution for interim year 2012-2013 will remain at \$19,459,020 but the Annual OPEB Cost will change.
 After the implementation year, the Annual Required Contribution (ARC) and Annual OPEB Cost do not equal due to two adjustments.
 These are the interest cost and the ARC adjustments.

-The Net OPEB Obligation at any point in time equals the accumulated Annual OPEB Cost minus accumulated net employer contributions since implementation of GASB 45.
-The Net Employer Contributions should equal claims and administrative costs paid on behalf of retirees less premiums received from retirees.
+The Net OPEB Obligation at any point in time equals the accumulated Annual OPEB Cost minus accumulated Net Employer Contributions since implementation of GASB 45.
+For self-insured programs, the Net Employer Contributions should equal claims, administrative costs and stop-loss premiums paid on behalf of retirees and their dependents, less retiree contribution premiums.
+The expected Net employer contributions for 2012-2013, based on the January 1, 2011 valuation, are shown below.
+The reported amount includes anticipated retirements which may vary from actual.